berceanu/prepic/docs/usage.rst

         )
     cetal_plasma = get_plasma(param)
     cetal_plasma

+You can download all the code from this document as a Python script :jupyter-download:script:`prepic` \
+or as a Jupyter notebook :jupyter-download:notebook:`prepic`.

 We measure charges in units of :math:`e`, masses in units of :math:`m_e`, lengths in \
 units of :math:`l_p = c/\omega_p`, times in units of :math:`t_p = 1 /\omega_p`.
 Momenta \